 The Booby finds himself in an awkward spot this week.
 Your agnostic narrator must talk about religion, both the “official” and “unofficial” varieties.
 This is important.
-Just as sects of official religions can find themselves at war with one another, so too can sects of unofficial religions find themselves at war with either official religious sects or with other unofficial religious sects.
+Just as sects of official religions can find themselves at war with one another, so too can sects of unofficial religions find themselves at war… either with “official” religious sects or with “unofficial” religious sects.

 It all sounds very confusing, and it is.
 Let the Booby make it clear:

-Official religions are those where adherents openly subscribe to an organized doctrine which is based on some aspect of supernatural forces, including the “good” and the “evil” segments.
+Official religions are those where adherents openly subscribe to an organized doctrine which is based on some aspect of supernatural forces, including concepts like, the “good” and the “evil”.
 These also typically include the existence of one or more gods, or at the very least allude to higher powers than those observed in day-to-day life.